edidonato1/Sunset-Oracle/README.md

  ### Switch from letter grade to percentage score
  Feels more legitimate  when score is presented to user as product of computation rather than an artibrary letter grade.
 Simple Math.round and a little math returns a clean score out of 100.

+ ### Render background color for temperature display that changes based on the temp.
+ Adds contrast to the aesthetic of the page.

 ### Add time of sunset to weather data
 Adds a useful element to the functionality and purpose of the app.